 The Company finances research and development of nanotechnology, which is a new and unproven field.
 Our scientists and engineers are working on developing technology in various stages.
 However, such technology's commercial feasibility and acceptance is unknown.
 Scientific research and development requires significant amounts of capital and takes an extremely long time to reach commercial viability, if at all.
 To date, our research and development projects have not produced commercially viable applications, and may never do so.
 During the research and development process, we may experience technological barriers that we may be unable to overcome.
-For example, our scientists must determine how to design and develop nanotechnology applications for potential products designed by third parties for use in cost-effective manufacturing processes.
-Because of these uncertainties, it is possible that none of our potential applications will be successfully developed.
+For example, our scientists must determine how to design and develop nanotechnology applications for potential applications will be successfully developed.
 If we are unable to successfully develop nanotechnology applications for commercial use, we will be unable to generate revenue or build a sustainable or profitable business.